living-labs/trec-os-data/README.md

 # TREC OpenSearch Data set

-This repository contains the TREC OpenSearch data set which contains raw queries, documents to be ranked and clicks that were measured during the run of the TREC OpenSearch competition.
+This repository contains the TREC OpenSearch data set which contains raw queries, documents to be ranked and clicks that were measured during the run of the TREC OpenSearch competition in 2016 and 2017.

 The data set contains the following files: